waqarnabi/waqarnabi.github.io/_pages/about.md

   + Computing and software engineering education for low and middle income countries (LMICs)
   + Use of AI in education

-At any given time I am working on only a subset from the list above, and sometims exploring things not on the list at all.
-But, it captures my profile and interests well enough!
+Some of these area were more prominent in my past, some I am currently more active in, and some are best described as _aspirational_.
+Basically, I'm happy to talk about, supervise, or collaborate in any of these areas.

 I am quite keen on working with colleagues from other disciplines, and with international partners.

-These days I am actively looking for PhD students, please get in touch if you are interested in doing a PhD with me.
-I am also very happy to be contacted by University of Glagow's MSci, MSc, or L4 students for project-related discussions.
+These days I am actively looking for PhD students, please get in touch if you are interested.
+I am also very happy to be contacted by University of Glasgow's MSci, MSc, L4 or GA students for project-related discussions.

 In another life, I was part of [Namal College, now University](https://namal.edu.pk/), and for a while was deeply involved in various aspects of setting it up and running it.